Mobile Mission Test Units

 . . .To our delight, your engineering staff embraced the required tight tolerance build to print effort normally found only in large military aircraft manufacturing.
 They were very thorough in their assessment of the task at both the engineering design level and the fabrication / manufacturing level.
 The Southern Frac [Southern Fabrication Specialties] proposal was not the lowest bid received but it was the highest confidence offer.
 The two units were delivered on time and on budget.
 Lockheed is sufficiently please with this procurement process that we have placed another order for two additional units. . .

 . . .Employees like these are not easily replaced and are highly sought after in the market.
 It’s not often we find fabricators that absolutely know what they are doing and strictly do what they know.
 I (Jerry Palon) as the Lockheed chief engineer for this project almost never have the pleasure of working with people that perform professionally to the extent where the best surprise is no surprise. . .

 This product is unique in the defense industry and given some measure of product advertising in the defense periodicals we believe there exists a larger potential market in the DoD community.

 The Southern Fabrication Specialities team agrees with Mr. Palon’s and Mr. Carril’s assessments that these types of products will be invaluable for the defense industry for the foreseeable future.
 Units of the same design, without modification, can generally be delivered within 4-6 months after the contract is signed.

-To learn more about this MMTU project or to inquire as to how our team can help you design the product best suited for your needs, please contact us today.
+To learn more about this MMTU project or to inquire about our other options for specialty trailers, please contact us today.